fsprojects/fsharp-cheatsheet/README.md

 The raw content of this cheatsheet can be edited at [fsharp-cheatsheet.md](docs/fsharp-cheatsheet.md).

+In order to build PDF and HTML documentation, please run the build script in [build.cmd](tools/build.cmd).

-PDF version can be downloaded [here](https://raw.github.com/dungpa/fsharp-cheatsheet/master/docs/fsharp-cheatsheet.pdf).
+PDF version can be downloaded [here](https://github.com/dungpa/fsharp-cheatsheet/raw/gh-pages/fsharp-cheatsheet.pdf).
 HTML version is online at http://dungpa.github.io/fsharp-cheatsheet/.

-**Comments, suggestions or corrections are always welcome.**
+**Comments, suggestions and corrections are always welcome.**

 ## License
 The documents are available under Apache 2.0 license.